 No problemo, right? 😉 The Blue Zone diet mentality reports that one of the secrets of longevity is knowing your purpose in life.
 Having this key information and motivation adds, according to the Blue Zone authors, around 7 years to your life (4).

 To put it bluntly – stress makes us sick, slow, and stupid.
-Stress is a main contributor to autoimmune disease, weight gain, heart disease, diabetes, and more (5, 6, 7).
+Stress is a large contributor to autoimmune disease, weight gain, heart disease, diabetes, and more (5, 6, 7).
 The Blue Zones prove that people who live the longest incorporate successful ways to reduce stress.
 Stress management should be a daily non-negotiable activity in the longevity diet.

 What can you commit to right now on a daily basis to reduce stress in your life?

 Okinawans are the best at practicing this 80 percent rule, which is one of the secrets of longevity.
 They call it Hara hachi bu which reminds them to stop eating when their stomach is 80 percent full.
-Many of us are disconnected from our hunger and satiety cues, eating until we are uncomfortably full.
+Many of us are disconnected from our hunger and satiety cues, often eating until we are uncomfortably full.

 Many Blue Zones eat only small portions of meat.
-Personally, I do incorporate small amounts of meat into my meals while incorporating 1-2 vegetarian meals per week.
+Personally, I incorporate small amounts of meat into my meals while incorporating 1-2 vegetarian meals per week.
 Aim for high-quality meats as a “condiment” to your meals, such as grass-fed beef, wild-caught fish, and pasture-raised eggs or poultry as able.
 While these quality sources ARE more expensive – eating small amounts and filling up on plants allows you to spread out the cost.

-If you don’t like wine, or don’t usually drink it – you don’t have to start now.
+If you don’t like wine or don’t usually drink it – you don’t have to start now.
 However, if you DO like wine, know that a small glass with dinner or friends is included in the Blue Zone diet and may have positive benefits to your overall health.

 Interested in finding a wine that is lower sugar and free of added preservatives?
 Check out Dry Farm Wines!

 Have you ever heard the saying that you are the average of the five people with which you spend most of your time?
 Okinawans seem to practice this theory – forming groups called moais – five friends who are committed to each other for life.
 They provide a source of social support throughout life.
-Research shows that positive, interpersonal relationships can literally reduce inflammation in your body, and even affect gene expression (11).
+Research shows that positive, interpersonal relationships can literally reduce inflammation in your body and even affect gene expression (11).